 Applications should be made using the 'Apply online' button at the top of the page.

 As places are limited you are encouraged to submit your application as early as possible to avoid disappointment.
-The course starts in September so in order to receive enrolment materials in good time we advise that applications are submitted before the end of July.
 Please allow additional processing time for international applications from countries that require a visa.

 We are able to offer a number of competitive scholarships to both home / EU and international students through our Full-time Master's Scholarship Scheme.
 Our scholarships can cover up to half your tuition fees, and apply to all our full-time Master's course starting in September and January.